 Step by Step

 If your pool pump strainer lid was not the problem, check the union commonly inserted before the pump.
-Again make sure that power to the pool pump is turned off before unscrewing the union.
+Again make sure that the power to the pool pump is turned off before unscrewing the union.

 Back To Top